 - 1. From the management settings for the appropriate object, go to Record Types. - 2.
 Click New. - 3.
 Select an existing record type to copy the settings into the new one.
 If this is your first record type, you can copy all the available picklist values by choosing Master. - 4.
 Enter a name and description for the new record type. - 5.
 For opportunities, cases, or leads, choose a business process to include in the new record type. - 6.
 Check Active to activate the record type.

-- 7. Check the Enable for Profile column for profiles that should have access to the record type.
-Also, check the Make Default column to make the new record type the default for any enabled profile. - 8.
-Click Next. - 9.
-Select a page layout to use when displaying records of this record type.
+7. Check the Enable for Profile column for profiles that should have access to the record type.
+Also, check the Make Default column to make the new record type the default for any enabled profile.

-10. Click Save.
+8. Click Next.